NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 considerations:

 * Requires ONTAP version 9.2 or greater.
-* As of this writing, FlexGroups only support NFSv3 (required to set ``mountOptions: ["nfsvers=3"]`` in the Kubernetes storage class).
+* With ONTAP 9.7, FlexGroups work with NFSv4.
+For ONTAP clusters that are running 9.6 and below, NFSv3 must be used (required to set ``mountOptions: ["nfsvers=3"]`` in the Kubernetes storage class).
-* Recommended to enable the 64-bit NFSv3 identifiers for the SVM.
+* When using NFSv3, it is recommended to enable the 64-bit NFSv3 identifiers
+  for the SVM.
 * The minimum recommended FlexGroup size is 100GB.
 * Cloning is not supported for FlexGroup Volumes.